-Poverty is not something that can be solved by looking at needs in isolation.
-United Way looks at the big picture in order to deliver a coordinated network of services to address a range of needs for children and families who are struggling.
+Building strong and vibrant communities is not something that can be done by looking at needs in isolation.
+United Way looks at the big picture in order to deliver a coordinated network of services to address a range of needs for vulnerable children, families, and individuals.
 It does this by bringing together partners in business, government, non-profits, school boards and others, to develop long-term strategies to solve our community’s toughest social issues.
-This big picture approach helps move beyond managing the symptoms and instead creates lasting pathways out of poverty.
+This big picture approach helps move beyond managing the symptoms and instead creates lasting change in our community.

 Additionally, United Way raises funds so that agencies can focus on delivering life changing programs instead of fundraising.